linuxhw/hw-probe/README.md

 Offline view
 ------------

+Since hw-probe 1.5.

-Save your probes HTML view to a directory for offline use:
+Save your probes HTML view to a directory DIR for offline use:

-    sudo hw-probe -import DIR
+    sudo hw-probe -import ./DIR -inventory-id ID

 ACPI dump